Frequently Asked Questions

 Are you part of legal aid?

-No, we are not affiliated with the Legal Services Society (legal aid in BC).
+No, we are not affiliated with the BC Legal Services Society (Legal Aid).
 We are a separate organization.

 I already have a legal aid lawyer, but I want extra help/a second opinion.

-However, if your file has reached its billing limit with LSS, or if you no longer qualify for assistance due to income/assets, we may be able to help.
+However, if your file has reached its billing limit with Legal Aid, or if you no longer qualify for assistance due to income/assets, we may be able to help.
 Please call or email us to discuss.

 Is it okay if I just come by and talk to someone?
 I don’t want to make an appointment.
 Can I just talk to a lawyer quickly on the phone?